IdentityPython/pysaml2/doc/howto/sp.rst

 unauthenticated user + no IdP selected
     In this case, if there is a WAYF page specified in the SP part of the repoze.who configuration file, the user is redirected to that page.
-If no page is known an exception is raised.
+If no WAYF page is known an exception is raised.

 unauthenticated user + selected IdP